 Griffin Alexander, P.C. realizes that community associations must adhere to their governing documents, as well as comply with any and all laws at the local, state and federal levels.
 Moreover, our team is similarly prepared to help condominium associations in the face of conflict, whether it involves residents, board members or property owners.
 In these situations, we offer a series of options to our clients in order to help effectuate a calm and productive resolution to problems as they arise – thereby minimizing the need for prolonged litigation where possible.
 However, in the event litigation proves necessary, we are equipped with the experience required to work through the court process from start to finish.

 Collections and Litigation Services

-Griffin Alexander, P.C. attorneys are prepared to appear in court on behalf of the community associations we represent and will zealously advocate for their rights under New Jersey and New York community association law with regard to issues such as collecting overdue assessments, foreclosing on units, challenging the denial of insurance claims and appealing property tax assessments of common areas.
+Griffin Alexander, P.C. attorneys are prepared to appear in court on behalf of the community associations we represent and will zealously advocate for their rights under New Jersey, New York and Pennsylvania Community Association Law with regard to issues such as collecting overdue assessments, foreclosing on units, challenging the denial of insurance claims and appealing property tax assessments of common areas.

 At Griffin Alexander, P.C., we not only help create and draft bylaws and governing documents, but we assist in enforcing the provisions as well.
 When it comes to enforcing property rules and regulations, the correct response to the issue will depend upon the nature and severity of the problem.
 In some cases, a simple cease and desist letter will be sufficient to correct the matter.
 In more severe cases where property damage may be at issue, a condominium association attorney can help secure an injunction against the resident or entity responsible for the damage.

-In addition, our office can help your team interpret its by-laws in light of emerging issues or problems, as well as help address violations of any degree.
+In addition, our firm can help your team interpret its bylaws in light of emerging issues or problems, as well as help address violations of any degree.